naftalib/easy-portfolio-app/README.md

 # easy-portfolio-app

-This project was created using Creat-React-App.
+This project was bootsrtapped using Creat-React-App.
 Please clone, npm install and use freely.

 =================================================================